xen1i/alicia-server/HOWTORUN.md

   - lobby server address: `system.storyofalicia.com`
   - lobby server port: `10030`

-Development configuration is meant for connecting to a server that is hosted hosted locally.
+Development configuration is meant for connecting to a server that is hosted locally.
 Please notice the development configuration uses `aliciadev` hostname.
 You must add this hostname to your hosts file (`C:\Windows\System32\drivers\etc\hosts`) on the computer you're running the client on, and point it to an IP where the server is listening on.
 Usually that is going to be `127.0.0.1` (loopback).

 Prototype configuration is meant for connecting to the online prototype.
 Currently hosted by @Chrommd, more information available at the [prototype's website](https://bruhvrum.github.io/registertest/).